-Our objective is to design a state feedback adaptive controller such that the output tracking error is uniformly bounded, whereas the tracking error upper-bound is function of the uncertain parameters estimation error, which can be decreased by the model-free learning.
-We stress here that the goal of learning algorithm is not stabilization but rather performance optimization, i.e., the learning improves the parameters' estimation error, which in turn improves the output tracking error.
+Our objective is to design a state feedback adaptive controller such that the output tracking error is uniformly bounded, whereas the tracking error upper-bound is function of the uncertain parameters estimation error, which can be decreased by the modelfree learning.
+We stress that the goal of learning algorithm is not stabilization but rather performance optimization, i.e., the learning improves the parameters estimation error, which in turn improves the output tracking error.
 To achieve this control objective, we proceed as follows: First, we design a robust controller which can guarantee input-to-state stability (ISS) of the tracking error dynamics w.r.t the estimation errors input.
 Then, we combine this controller with a model-free learning algorithm to iteratively estimate the uncertain parameters, by optimizing online a desired learning cost function.

-3. ADAPTIVE CONTROLLER DESIGN
+IV.
+ADAPTIVE CONTROLLER DESIGN

-3.1 Nominal Controller
+A. Nominal Controller

-Let us first consider the system under nominal conditions, i.e., when $\Delta f(t, x) = 0$.
-In this case, it is well know, e.g., Khalil [2002], that system (1) can be written as where
+Let us first consider the system under nominal conditions, i.e., when $\Delta f(t,x) = 0$.
+In this case, it is well know, e.g., [21], that system (1) can be written as

-$$y^{(r)}(t) = b(\xi(t)) + A(\xi(t))u(t), \qquad (2)$$
+$y^{(r)}(t) = b(\xi(t)) + A(\xi(t))u(t),$